jonaslindemann/sese-course-public/assignments/python-general-numpy.md

 Do exercises 1.1-1.5 and 2.1-2.3 at http://math.illinois.edu/~shahkar2/cbmg/numpy-exercises.html

-# Excercise 6 - Reading binary files from disk
+# Exercise 6 - Reading binary files from disk

 In this exercise you need to read elevation data from a binary file data/colorado_elev.vit.
 The file contains a file header of 268 bytes.
 After the header the elevation data is stored as unsigned bytes (ubyte in NumPy).
 The elevation data is stored in a 400 x 400 grid.